Start an LLC in South Dakota

 Pierre, SD 57501

-Your South Dakota LLC needs an operating agreement.
-An operating agreement is a legally binding document—basically, a contract—that creates a framework for how your LLC is organized and how it will function.
-It covers important, big-picture stuff like how voting works, how profits are allocated, and how you’ll proceed if you need to dissolve the business.
-It’s an internal document that you’ll keep on file with your business records.
+Your South Dakota LLC needs an operating agreement, a legally binding document that establishes how your LLC is organized and how it will function.
+The operating agreement covers important, big-picture stuff like how voting works, how profits are allocated, and how you’ll proceed if you need to dissolve the business.
+You don’t have to file your operating agreement with the Secretary of State, as it’s an internal document that you should keep on file with your business records.

 Check out our attorney-drafted South Dakota LLC Operating Agreement.